Timmy520999/EasySteamLeaderboards/README.md

 # EasySteamLeaderboards Plugin
 # Easy Steam Leaderboards Documentation
 # Jump to Chinese documentation: <a href="./README_cn.md">Chinese Version</a>
+# Important Note: If you want to use the national flag function and utilize the data table that I have configured for you, it is recommended that you do not directly configure the national flag images in the data table within the plugin.
+It is best to copy the data table from the plugin to your project folder and configure the images there.
+This is to prevent the data table you have configured within the plugin from being overwritten when the plugin is updated later.

 ## 0. Preset Config : <a href="https://dev.epicgames.com/documentation/zh-cn/unreal-engine/online-subsystem-steam-interface-in-unreal-engine?application_version=5.5">Steam Important config</a>
     * Preset value "Config/DefaultEngine": Please refer to the official UE configuration.